Any questions you have about Good-Gums, you can find right here!

 If I use it, can I stop going to the dentist / periodontist?

-We recommend that you continue to see your dentist (and periodontist, if necessary) on a regular basis and follow the advice of these health professionals.
-Feedback from your dentist / periodontist can also be good indicators of your oral health progress.
+We recommend that you continue to see your dentist (and periodontist, if necessary) on a regular basis.
+Feedback and measurements from your dentist / hygienist / periodontist can also be a source of good indicators of your progress in oral health progress.

 Will it remove tartar (dental calculus)?

-Brushing and flossing with Good-Gums can remove plaque from which calculus forms; however, once formed, it is often too hard (firmly attached) to be removed with a toothbrush.
+Brushing and flossing with Good-Gums can remove plaque from which calculus forms.
+A few people have reported that some of their calculus has come loose after using Good-Gums, but once formed, calculus is often too hard (and too firmly attached) to be completely removed with a toothbrush, floss or interproximal brush (even with Good-Gums).
 Calculus buildup can be removed with ultrasonic tools or dental hand instruments.
-In other words, once tartar is formed, you will probably need to go to the dentist to have it removed.
+In other words, once tartar is formed, you will probably need to go to the dentist or dental hygienist to have it removed.
 Once removed though, Good-Gums will help prevent it building up again.

 Find out more about how Good-Gums acts on plaque and tartar.